ADA-GWU/3-concurrency-riadabduragimov/README.md

 - The image is divided into smaller blocks, and each block is processed individually.
 - Real-time updates of the image are displayed during processing.

-For this part, I wrote the code to write single-threaded process for `concurrency.py`:
+For this part, I wrote the code to use single-threaded approach for `concurrency.py`:

 ![Single_threaded_python](images/single_threaded_python.png)

 ## Multi-threaded Image Processing Approach using Python's threading module
-In this project, I implemented multi-threaded image processing using Python’s `threading` module.
+I implemented multi-threaded image processing using Python’s `threading` module.
 This approach divides the image into multiple regions and processes each region in parallel using threads, enabling faster processing compared to the single-threaded approach.

 ### Process Overview:
 1. **Image Loading and Preprocessing**: